rock-core/tools-apaka/README.md

 ### Features

+* packages have separate installation folder and each provide and env.sh to setup the environment, but note that this env.sh does not include the settings for a packages dependencies
 * multiple autoproj workspace can reuse the existing set of Rock Debian packages
 * multiple releases of the Rock Debian packages can be installed in parallel, the target folder is typically /opt/rock/*release-name*
 * in order to enforce the usage of a source package in a workspace create a file